Poco C85 5G launched in India, starting at ₹12,499: Check out specs and features - BusinessToday

 Poco C85 5G: Specifications and Features

-The Poco C85 5G features a 6.9-inch HD+ display with a 120Hz adaptive screen refresh rate and up to 810nits peak brightness.
+The Poco C85 5G features a 6.9-inch HD+ display with a 120Hz adaptive screen refresh rate and up to 810 nits peak brightness.
 The smartphone is powered by the octa-core MediaTek Dimensity 6300 processor paired with up to 8GB LPDDR4x RAM and 128GB UFS 2.2 storage.

 For photography, the Poco C85 5G features a dual camera setup that includes a 50MP main camera and a QVGA camera.
 On the front, it sports an 8MP selfie shooter.
 Lastly, the smartphone is backed by a massive 6,000mAh battery that supports 33W wired fast charging.
 It runs on HyperOS 2.2 based on Android 15.